mvinan/boilerplate-angularjs-with-webpack/README.md

 # Angular App
 This is a Boilerplate for AngularJS with Webpack 🤘!

 AngularJS working with webpack to optimize the maintenance of the development environment.
+Based on boilerplate generated for [yeoman angular-generator](https://github.com/yeoman/generator-angular)

 ## Build & development